 Apprentice electricians report directly to journeyman electricians or foremen who assign daily tasks, demonstrate proper techniques, and verify completed work meets code and quality standards.
 They depend on project managers and estimators to provide accurate blueprints, material lists, and timelines so they know what to install and when deadlines hit.
 On multi-trade job sites, apprentices coordinate with framers who build the structures they wire, HVAC installers who share ceiling space for duct and conduit runs, and drywall crews who need electrical rough-in finished before covering walls.
 They hand off completed rough wiring to electrical inspectors who verify code compliance before construction advances, and later return for finish work after painters and flooring installers complete their tasks.
 Apprentices also communicate with supply house staff when picking up materials, confirming part numbers and quantities match job requirements to avoid return trips that waste time.

-Apprentice electricians start around $43,000 per year in entry-level helper positions, learning basic installation and safety procedures while working under direct supervision.
-After completing 8,000 hours of on-the-job training and passing a licensing exam, they advance to journeyman electrician roles earning $60,000 to $90,000 annually, where they work independently, interpret blueprints, and supervise apprentices on smaller tasks.
-With five to 10 years of experience, reliable electricians move into foreman positions paying $90,000 to $110,000, coordinating crews of three to eight workers, managing material orders, and ensuring projects stay on schedule.
-Late-career paths include general foreman roles at $110,000 to $150,000 overseeing multiple job sites, or specialized positions like master electricians and project managers earning $120,000 to $200,000 who design electrical systems and manage large commercial installations.
-Many electricians eventually start their own contracting businesses, gaining control over their schedules, client selection, and long-term income potential beyond standard employee wages.
+Starting out as an apprentice electrician, most graduates begin around $43,000 per year in helper or first-year apprentice roles, learning installation fundamentals and safety procedures under direct supervision.
+After completing roughly 8,000 hours of on-the-job training and passing a licensing exam, electricians advance to journeyman roles earning $60,000 to $90,000 annually, where they work independently, read blueprints without assistance, and begin supervising less experienced apprentices.
+From there, reliable electricians with five or more years of experience move into foreman positions in the $90,000 to $110,000 range, coordinating crews and managing job site logistics.
+Late-career paths lead to general foreman and superintendent roles at $110,000 to $200,000 or more, overseeing multiple job sites or stepping into project management.
+With experience, many electricians start their own businesses, gaining greater control over their schedule, client selection, and long-term income growth.
+At a starting salary of $43,000, graduates can earn back their $499 CourseCareers investment in about three workdays.

 Who's a Good Fit for This Career?